 The Expectation Gap: When Hiring Promises Meet Workplace Reality

-A comprehensive analysis of bait-and-switch hiring, power imbalances, and underemployment, with actionable frameworks for employees to protect themselves and employers to build trust.
+An analysis of bait-and-switch hiring, power imbalances, and underemployment, with actionable frameworks for employees to protect themselves and employers to build trust.

 The Scale of the Problem